 Setting up crowdfunding campaigns is also a great way to gain exposure for your young business while you’re seeking money for the venture.

 Fair warning, however—crowdfunding does not normally generate large sums of startup capital, and maintaining a campaign can be time-consuming.
 Before you pursue this option, consider whether the opportunities for exposure through crowdfunding sites will be worthwhile even if the campaign doesn’t fully fund your business.
 If you don’t end up meeting your crowdfunding goal, you might have to end up bootstrapping the rest of your startup costs.

 To find a happy medium between two top startup funding sources, you can consider equity crowdfunding.
 This allows startups to raise money from a large group through selling securities.
 Each small investment adds up to be a large chunk of capital, but each investment also means you’re saying goodbye to equity, so keep that in mind when contemplating equity crowdfunding.

-Often considered the closest thing to “free money” that you could ever obtain for your business, grants for small business are a form of startup funding that require no repayment like debt and no trade of equity like venture capital.
+Often considered the closest thing to “free money” that you could ever obtain for your business, grants for small business are a form of startup funding that require no repayment, unlike like debt, and no trade of equity, unlike venture capital.

-Though being a startup will certainly limit your business funding options, finding funding for startups with little or even no business history is still possible.
-Be sure to explore the top fourteen startup options we’ve highlighted here.
+Although startups certainly have more limited business financing options, finding funding for startups with little or even no business history is still possible.
+Be sure to explore the top 15 startup options we’ve highlighted here.

-And should you decide to pursue one of these forms of startup funding, keep the following tips in mind:
+And should you decide to pursue one of these sources of startup funding, remember the following tips:

-Whether you’re asking a family member for startup funding, or you’re applying for a business credit card to fund a startup, be sure to keep these tips in mind.
-If you do, you’ll be well on your way to finding the best form of startup funding for your young business.
+With these tips in mind, you’ll be well on your way to finding the best form of startup funding for your new business.